- 12MP sensor the equal of iPhone 6S

 Let's get onto the actual camera quality.
-It's, obviously, pretty good - and I say obviously because the iPhone 6S' camera has already been dissected and impresses, so I was fully expecting the same to be happening here.
+It's, obviously, pretty good - and because the iPhone 6S' camera has already been dissected and impresses, we were fully expecting the same to be happening here.

-I'm not saying that this will be the sort of thing many people like, but I kept feeling like the pictures I was getting off the iPhone SE were a little muted in comparison to something like the Samsung Galaxy S7.
+We're not saying that this will be the sort of thing many people like, but we kept feeling like the pictures we were getting off the iPhone SE were a little muted in comparison to something like the Samsung Galaxy S7.

 The iPhone SE also has a decent low-light mode, although again it's not the best around.
-It is, however, still brilliant at getting pictures in darker scenes, and for that alone it gets a big tick from me.
+It is, however, still brilliant at getting pictures in darker scenes, and for that alone it gets a tick from us.

-My only bugbear with this camera really comes from the size of the phone.
-I found that it was too small to properly wield when framing a shot - while it was easier to hold, and thus more steady, I really pined for a larger viewfinder to see what I was going to be capturing.
+Our only bugbear with this camera really comes from the size of the phone.
+We found that it was too small to properly wield when framing a shot - while it was easier to hold, and thus more steady, we really pined for a larger viewfinder to see what was going to be capturing.

-I maintain that a good photo is the one that you want to share, and the smaller 4-inch display meant I wasn't always sure I'd got something brilliant, having to zoom in and out to check clarity etc.
+We maintain that a good photo is the one that you want to share, and the smaller 4-inch display meant we weren't always sure we'd got something brilliant, having to zoom in and out to check clarity etc.

-The smaller screen also made it harder to use the volume-down key to take pictures one handed, as I kept covering a portion of the screen with my palm.
-It's not a big deal, and one that I probably wouldn't feel if I wasn't coming from a larger phone.
+The smaller screen also made it harder to use the volume-down key to take pictures one handed, as we kept covering a portion of the screen with our palm.
+It's not a big deal, and one that we probably wouldn't feel if we weren't coming from a larger phone.